 Under the income method, the accountant records the entire collection under an income account.
 Using the same transaction above, the initial entry for the collection would be:

 If at the end of the year the company earned 20% of the entire $30,000, then the adjusting entry would be:

 By debiting Service Income for $24,000, we are decreasing the income initially recorded.
 The balance of Service Income is now $6,000 ($30,000 - 24,000), which is actually the 20% portion already earned.
 By crediting Unearned Income, we are recording a liability for $24,000.

 Notice that the resulting balances of the accounts under the two methods are the same (Cash: $30,000; Service Income: $6,000; and Unearned Income: $24,000).

-On December 1, 2012, DRG Company collected from TRM Corp. a total of $60,000 as rental fee for three months starting December 1.
+On December 1, 2021, DRG Company collected from a tenant $60,000 as rental fee for three months starting December 1.

 Under the liability method, the initial entry would be: